wht-github/file2clip/README.md

 > file2clip file1 file2 file3

-then can use Ctrl-V to paste them in other application. (might not work in win11 file explorer...)
+then can use Ctrl-V to paste them in other application. (might not work randomly, looks like memory was polluted)